Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

-Taylor \cite{taylor_film} and Heller \cite{heller} used the Couette flow of an incompressible fluid contained between two concentric cylinders to demonstrate fluid unmixing due to the time reversibility of the Stokes regime.
-They showed that after rotating the cylinders through a certain angle, it is possible to arrive back at the initial state --- to unmix the flow --- by reversing this rotation through the same angle with the opposite sign, even when the angle is large enough that a blob of dye placed in the fluid has been apparently well mixed.
-Considering as parameters in this device the positions of the outer and inner cylindrical walls of the container specified respectively with the angles $\theta_1$ and $\theta_2$ from a given starting point, a geometric phase might arise from driving this system around a loop in the parameter space.
-In general, if one takes a system through a parameter loop, one obtains as a result three phases: a dynamic phase, a nonadiabatic phase, and a geometric phase.
-If one then traverses the same loop in the opposite direction, the dynamic phase accumulates as before, while the geometric phase is reversed in sign.
-To get rid of the nonadiabatic phase too one must travel slowly around the loop.
-However, in a fluid system in the Stokes regime, like ours, the motion is by definition always adiabatic and only associated with the change in the parameters: the positions of the cylinders.
-Therefore, any resulting phase would be a geometric phase.
+In a fluid system in the Stokes regime, like ours, as inertia is negligible the motion is by definition always adiabatic and only induced by the change in the parameters: the positions of the cylinders.
+Therefore, any resulting phase after a complete cycle in parameters is a geometric phase.
 In the Heller--Taylor demonstration the parameter loop is very simple: $\theta_1$ first increases a certain amount and then decreases the same amount while $\theta_2$ remains fixed.
 This loop encloses no area, and reversibility ensures that the phase is zero.
 More complex \emph{zero-area} loops can be constructed by combining in succession arbitrary pairs of reciprocal rotations of both cylinders, and they also lead to a null phase.
 We shall call these constructs \emph{reciprocal cycles}.
-In order to consider less trivial loops, we first notice that the parameter space is homotopic to a 2-torus.
+In order to consider less trivial loops, we may first note that the parameter space is homotopic to a 2-torus.
 Loops on such a space can be classified according to the number of complete turns that both parameters accumulate along the loop.
 Note also that a relative rotation of $2 \pi$ between the walls brings the container to the original configuration except for a global rotation.
-However, with the application to peristaltic mixing in view, we consider only the class of type-0 or \emph{contractible} (to a point) loops.
-These loops do not imply any net relative displacement of the walls.
+Since we are interested in shape loops that can be achieved without a net cumulative displacement of the surfaces of the containers, we need to consider only the class of type-0 or \emph{contractible} (to a point) loops.